EricZinda/Perplexity/docs/devvocab/devvocabLocativePrepositions.md

 ~~~

 Just to make sure that the expected parse is, in fact, what worked, `/show` was executed so we could see the successful tree used and validate it.

+Because this code will be the same for all predications that deal with scopal arguments, we can simplify it by writing some helpers.